HighSchoolHacking/GLS/docs/Design/Rest Parameters.md

 `rest parameters : type name`

 Creates a rest parameter.
-Name of the array created for the unassigned arguments.
+Type and name refer to the type and name of the array created to hold unassigned arguments.

 ## Usage